dbergamin/dbergamin-personal-site/site/_posts/2020-03-30-things-that-spark-joy-1.markdown

 categories: personal
 ---

-In this series of posts, I want to record and share things that recently 'sparked joy' in my life on a day-to-day basis.
+In this [series of posts][post-series], I record and share things that recently 'sparked joy' in my life on a day-to-day basis.
 No sponsors or affiliate links, just things I want to share along with a few specific things I liked about them.

 {: .emphasis-panel}
 > Tip: use mousewheel-click or ctrl-click if you'd like to open these links in a new tab.